Healthcare Providers Make Safer ORs a Priority with Surgical Smoke Evacuator Standards

 This news comes off the heels of the recent passage of a surgical smoke safety bill in the neighboring state of Colorado.
 Further west, Oregon has introduced a similar bill requiring a surgical smoke evacuation system for any smoke-generating procedure in all hospitals and ambulatory surgical centers.
 California has decided to convene a special panel on surgical smoke safety in the coming year.

-These bills have helped to motivate hospital administrators to equip surgical teams with the tools necessary for building a surgical smoke evacuation system.
+These bills have helped motivate hospital administrators to equip surgical teams with the tools necessary for building a surgical smoke evacuation system.

 Compliance with Center for Disease Control